Financial Aid Office

 If a student or family member recently lost a job or experienced financial hardship due to death, divorce, or unexpected medical expenses, please contact the Financial Aid Office to discuss the Special Circumstance process.
 Students and/or parents must complete a letter and provide required documentation.
 Requesting a review of Special Circumstances does not guarantee a change in aid.

-- What is the difference between a subsidized and unsubsidized Stafford Loan?
+- What is the difference between a subsidized and unsubsidized direct student loan?

 Year Loan Amount Additional if PLUS denied Total